 - The word count can be obtained from either Microsoft Word or WordPerfect by selecting appropriate text and running the word count function for the appropriate software.
 For instance, in Microsoft Word 2013, highlight the text, click on the REVIEW tab and select the WORD COUNT button.
 In WordPerfect, select the text to be counted, click on TOOLS, and select WORD COUNT from the drop down menu.

 This is a brief summary of the rules regarding the filing of briefs.
-Please refer to Chapter 500 of Title 8 of the Maryland Rules for complete information on the style, formatting and filing of briefs in the Court of Special Appeals.
+Please refer to Chapter 500 of Title 8 of the Maryland Rules for complete information on the style, formatting and filing of briefs in the Appellate Court of Maryland.